stvbyr/ddd-symfony-vue-todo-docker/domain-analysis.md

 3. The Users can schedule their todos for a specific date.
 If the date is not due it cannot change its state to Done.

 4. The Users can create recurring todos.
 They have to provide a date range and can decide in which frequency the todos are created.
-Only the collection as a whole can be edited which affects all todo items.
+Only the recurring collection as a whole can be edited which affects all todo items.
+Upon editing the date range or frequency the state resets.
 Todo items belong to a recurring collection.
-Recurring todos should not be able to be deleted as single items.
-A collection has to be deleted as a whole.
+Todo items should not be delegable.
+A recurring collection has to be deleted as a whole.
 Each individual item can change state separately.

 Notice: I do not mention anything about the frontend here because the frontend ist *NOT* part of our domain. https://khalilstemmler.com/articles/typescript-domain-driven-design/ddd-frontend/